xiahualiu/wg_gaming_installer/README.md

 # WireGuard installer for Gaming

-**Thank you for all the stars!** I was not aware it was so popular before so I decided to actively maintain it from now.
+**Thank you for all the stars!**

 **This project is a bash script that aims to setup a [WireGuard](https://www.wireguard.com/) VPN that is specified for PERSONAL gaming or torrenting use.
-It supports only ONE WireGuard client as of now!**
+It supports only ONE WireGuard client!**

+You can share the client configuration files to multiple devices.
+However only one of the client can run at the same time.

 If you are looking for a common WireGuard install script that supports multi-client connections, i.e. multiple devices connect to the VPN at the same time, please visit [this repository](https://github.com/angristan/wireguard-install/) to continue.